jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 W_embed /= 100
 ```

-Lookup the word vector from a word index using the lookup table (W)
+Look up the word vector from a word index using the lookup table (W)
 ```python
 # T = 16: Number of unroll time step.
 # captions:    (N, T+1) The caption represent "<start> A yellow school bus idles near a park <end> <null> ... <null>" represent in word index.